 HENRY (Health, Exercise, Nutrition for the Really Young) Evidence Based childhood obesity early intervention programme, providing training and resources for health care practitioners and childcare settings, structured family interventions and peer support schemes

-NHS Choices: What can I do if my Child is Very Overweight?
+The NHS Website: What can I do if my Child is Very Overweight?
 Advice for parents on healthy eating, portion size, activity, parental role modelling and support options.

-First Steps Nutrition Trust: Infants and New Mums Resources including information on breastfeeding, the Healthy Start Scheme and eating well in the first year
+First Steps Nutrition Trust: Infants and New Mums Resources including information on breastfeeding and eating well in the first year

-First Steps Nutrition Trust: Eating Well in the Early Years Includes a range of resources including cost-effective nutritious meal and packed-lunch recipes, portion size guides and resources to support parents of ‘fussy’ eaters.
+First Steps Nutrition Trust: Eating Well in the Early Years Includes a range of resources including cost-effective nutritious meal and packed-lunch recipes and portion size guides.

 Healthier Scotland: Eat Better Feel Better Recipes and tips for healthy eating